 In present work the curves have been defined by splines whose interpolating points are fixed on a plane.
-Applications of this technique can be done in a straightforward manner, for example, in environmental modeling [16, 18] for aligning topographic surface meshes to significant contours, as coastlines, river banks, etc. In addition, this particular curve definition can be applied on different patches of a more general surface.

-Our method for aligning and smoothing of surface triangulations could be generalized by using a global parametric space (in similar terms as it is proposed in [7, 20]) which makes the projection on a plane unnecessary.
-So, general parametric curves embedded on the surface will be considered.
+Applications of this technique can be done in a straightforward manner, for example, in environmental modeling [17, 19] for aligning topographic surface meshes to significant contours, as coastlines, river banks, etc. In addition, this particular curve definition can be applied on different patches of a more general surface.
+Our method for aligning and smoothing of surface triangulations could be generalized by using a global parametric space (in similar terms as it is proposed in [8,21]) which makes the projection on a plane unnecessary.
+General parametric curves embedded on the surface will be considered.
 Another more ambitious generalization lies in extending the present method to align a tetrahedral mesh with interior surfaces.
 This is an open problem.
 It is clear that the mesh alignment problem is not always possible to solve.
-Generally, the existence of an admissible solution can not be assured.
-Moreover, several admissible solutions may exit.
-Obviously, the existence of solution of the problem depends on size, quality and topology of the initial mesh and regularity of the embedded curves or surfaces.
+Generally, the existence of an admissible solution can not be assured because it depends on size, quality and topology of the initial mesh and regularity of the embedded curves.